jessequiroga/reactive/README.md

 # Reactive

-These projects I made during my experiments with React
+These projects I made while experimenting with React